Marius Karges

 Marius Karges (born 14 January 2003) is a German discus thrower.
 In 2022, he became World under-20 Champion in the discus throw.

 Early life

 Karges was born in Bad Wildungen, in the Waldeck-Frankenberg district of Hesse, Germany.
-He attended the Carl von Weinberg School in Frankfurt and is a member of Eitracht Frankfurt athletics club.
+He attended the Carl von Weinberg School in Frankfurt and is a member of Eintracht Frankfurt athletics club.

 Career

 In August 2022, he was a gold medalist at the 2022 World Athletics U20 Championships in Cali, Colombia, finishing ahead of compatriot Miká Sosna, winning gold with a throw of 65.55 metres.